Physics 207 - University Physics

 We expect that all of the common evening exams will be conducted in-person.
 There are 3 midterms throughout the semester and a comprehensive exam that will take place at the end of the term.
 These are the evening times that were included when you registered for the course.
 The material discussed in the prelectures, together with the homework, recitation and concept quiz problems, essentially defines the scope of the exams.
 Formula sheets to be used in the exams will be posted here before the exams, and the common exam rooms will be announced as the semester proceeds.

-The exam dates, times and chapters for the Spring 2024 semester are:
+The exam dates, times and chapters for the Fall 2024 semester are:

 (Chapter 31 will NOT be tested on the comprehensive)